webcrazy/hero-search/readme.md

 ## Security

-If you discover any security related issues, please email aung.ko@carro.co instead of using the issue tracker.
+If you discover any security related issues, please email aung.koko@carro.co instead of using the issue tracker.

 ## Credits